Holllyyyy/tribute-page/README.md

   margin-left: auto;
   margin-right: auto;
   width: 50%;
-} /* cause of parent and child i needed to make here stuff also, by putting it to be centered and width of 50%*/
+} /* cause of parent and child i needed to make here stuff also, by putting it to be centered and width of 50%, at the first moment when I wrote this code, I didnt centered pic inside div so that was my problem , but while I was writing I corrected it*/

 ul {
   display: block;